se-edu/learningresources/contents/java/Spring.md

 e.display();
 ```

-The output of the above code would then be `20 Amy`.
+The output of the above code would be `20 Amy`.
+Notice that the use of IoC container makes our code loosely coupled and easier for testing.

 ### Spring JdbcTemplate

 The Spring JdbcTemplate is a powerful mechanism to connect to the database and execute SQL queries.
 Traditionally, we
 need to use Java Database Connectivity (JDBC) API to access tabular data stored in any relational database.
-It is a part of JavaSE (Java Standard Edition), from Oracle Corporation.
+It is a part of JavaSE (Java Standard Edition).

 In a traditional JDBC API:
 - a typical SQL query would involve quite some amount of boilerplate code, such as creating connection,